trinker/qdap/vignettes/qdap_vignette.md

 - The dialogue
 - The time spans

-The coding process in qdap starts with decison of whether to code the dialogue and/or the time spans.
+The coding process in qdap starts with the decision of whether to code the dialogue and/or the time spans.
 After that the researcher may follow the sequential subsections in the <a href="#coding">Qualitative Coding System</a> section outlined in these steps:

 1. Making a template for coding dialogue/time spans
 2. The actual coding  dialogue/time spans